HamzaZaidiX/E-Cash-App-OOP-Project/README.md

 # E-Cash-Banking-System-by-Java:

-E - Cash App (Banking Management System) 🤑 By Java Swing, SQL &amp; XML ; This is the my University Project of Object Oriented Programming Course related Final Project **In This Project which we can open Bank Account, Deposit Money, Widthdraw our Money & Bank Transactions.**
+E - Cash App (Banking Management System) 🤑💸 By Java FX, Swing, SQL &amp; XML also this Project is GUI based; This is the my University Project of Object Oriented Programming Course related Final Project **In This Project which we can open Bank Account, Deposit Money, Widthdraw our Money & Bank Transactions.**

 https://hamzajaffar.github.io/E-Cash-App/

-**Note:** If you want to Run this Project u have to run by MySql Workstation and also connect this project to your database
+**Note:** If you want to Run this Project u have to run by **MySql Workstation** and also connect this project to your Database & your Code Editor (Preferred: Eclipse)

 # Output-Screenshots: